rladies/community/README.md

 and through respectful and honest discussion we can find better solutions than if we had optimized only one perspective.

+This repository hosts proposals and discussions from the community on different aspects and activities of R-Ladies.

+The process of soliciting feedback and comments is intended to provide a consistent and transparent way to make changes in our community in a participatory manner.

-We also acknowledge that discussions may have emotional content, because when we care at any level about what we are discussing, then our emotions may play a role.
+All of us are passionate about our communities;we acknowledge that discussions may have emotional content, because when we care at any level about what we are discussing, then our emotions must play a role.

-We want to create a clear, transparent and safe process to have this discussion.
+Our goal with this procedure is to create a clear, transparent and safe process to have these discussions.

 ## Scope of the community discussions